tamietta/phase-0-tracks/css/css-review-and-reflect.md

 ```

 * **Inline Styles**
 Inline styles are style rules which are passed as values to an element's `style` attribute.
-Thus these rules are specfic only to element within which they are declared.
+These rules are specfic only to element within which they are declared.
 They have the highest precedence of the three methods.

 ```